-The Day before the tour | Monday, September 30
+The Day before the tour |Tuesday, September 22

-Day One | Tuesday, October 1
+Day One | Wednesday, September 23

 After lunch, we head inland to visit the 13th century medieval castle built by the Holy Roman Emperor Frederick II, now a World Heritage site.

-Day Four | Friday, October 4
+Day Three | Friday, September 25

 Today we explore Matera, last year's Capital of European Culture located in the neighboring region of Basilicata.
 Used as a backdrop for Mel Gibson’s “Jerusalem” in The Passion, it was declared a UNESCO World Heritage site in 1993 for being one of the oldest continuously inhabited settlements since the Paleolithic period.

 We will visit the Sassi, multi-level cave dwellings where people once

 lived even up until the 1950s without electricity, sewer or running water - a plight that was brought to the world's attention by Carlo Levi in his book, Christ Stopped at Eboli, spotlighting the misery and poverty of the South of Italy.
 Thankfully that's all changed and we can appreciate the lengths man went to to literally carve out a life from the rock.

-Day Five | Saturday, October 5
+Day Five | Sunday, September 27

-Day Six | Sunday, October 6
+Day Six | Monday, September 28

 be free to explore the narrow, winding streets of this “colorful” town, appreciating the far-reaching views from the very top, where its famous rosetta-windowed Cathedral is located.

-Day Seven | Monday, October 7
+Day Seven | Tuesday, September 29

 Lecce - The Florence of the South

-Day Eight | Tuesday, October 8
+Day Eight | Wednesday, September 30

-Otranto, Italy’s easternmost city and Roman and medieval gate to the Holy Lands is our destination.
+Otranto, Italy’s easternmost city and Roman and medieval gate to the Holy Lands is our destination today.
 King Arthur is one of the enigmatic figures we will see in the Cathedral’s incomparable Tree of Life mosaic floor from the 12th century.

 The afternoon is spent in Santa Maria di Leuca, the tip of the heel of Italy’s boot-shaped peninsula.
 Previously named Leukos in Ancient Greek times meaning “Lit by the Sun", St. Peter disembarked here on his way to Rome.

-Day Nine | Wednesday, October 9
+Day Nine | Thursday, October 1

 We head west to Gallipoli, from the Greek-named “Beautiful City” on the Ionian Sea.
 The historic center is an island connected to the mainland by a bridge.
 Protected by massive fortifications, once the Mediterranean capital of lamp oil, whose product reached as far away as Moscow, its small alleyways

 We will then head back to Lecce to enjoy our last dinner together as a band of travelers.

-Day Ten | Thursday, October 10
+Day Ten | Friday, October 2

 It's time to say "Goodbye!" from the Brinidisi airport but not before having one more of Puglia's famous "Pasticciotti" - cream-filled goodness on the inside and wonderfully crispy dough on the outside.